Everything You Need to Know About 401(k) Blackout Periods

 Thinking about changing plan providers?

-If you’re thinking about changing plan providers, but are concerned about the ramifications of a blackout period, worry no more.
-Switching plan providers is easier than you think, and Betterment is committed to making the transition as seamless as possible for you and your participants.
+If you’re thinking about changing plan providers, but are concerned about the ramifications of a blackout period, know that Betterment is here to help.
+Our team is here to guide you through the process, and we are committed to making the transition as seamless as possible for you and your participants.